-Mozartiana’s prayerful opening will touch your heart and the succeeding theme and variations is pure exhilarating elegance.
+Mozartiana’s prayerful opening will touch your spirit and the upbeat theme and variations that follows builds to pure exhilaration.

 Mozartiana, an intimate, elegant ballet, is set to the Suite No. 4, Tschaikovsky’s arrangement and orchestration of several short works by his beloved Mozart.
 Balanchine first choreographed to this music at the start of his career in 1933, and nearly 50 years later, he returned to the score to create a new ballet, one of his last works.
 After seeing the work, author Solomon Volkov wrote this letter to Balanchine: